 What brought me to this rarely visited realization was a parenting issue with Wolverine (nickname from school).
 Let me just begin by saying that parenting in the tech age is an enormous challenge if you want to raise godly children.
 Even with passwords on our computers, codes on our TV channels and random inspections of texting conversations, the wicked side of the media still has a very loud voice and some of our children are bent towards it.

 Today, Wolverine was working an arm's length away from me at the table on our family's laptop.
 I entered the password to let him in, and then glanced every now and then to check what site he was on.
-What I didn't know and found out later by doing a history check is that he had visited a site that plays music with lyrics that would make a sailor blush.
+What I didn't know, yet found out later by doing a history check, is that he was on a music site with lyrics that were xxx.
 My clue should have been that he had earbuds on.

 Parenting failure on my part to ask what he was listening to.